max65536/zinc-protocol/README.md

 # **Zinc Protocol 🌉**

-Simplifying Cross-Chain Transactions in a Decentralized World.简化去中心化世界中的跨链交易。
+Simplifying Cross-Chain Transactions in a Decentralized World.

----

 ## **Introduction**

 In the rapidly evolving world of blockchain and cryptocurrencies, the ability to seamlessly transact across different networks has become imperative.
 The Zinc Protocol is designed to bridge this gap, making cross-chain transactions a breeze.

----

 ## **Features 🌟**